jbaroudi/xibalba-roguelike/README.md

 1. Open the project in Godot 4.5
 2. Press F5 or click "Play" to run the game
-3. The main scene is automatically set to `Level0Room.tscn`
+3. The main scene is automatically set to `Town.tscn`

 ## Game Mechanics